-Interpreting comparisons
+Interpreting Comparisons

 Mean comparisons report both statistical significance and effect size.
 Effect size indicates the practical importance of an observed difference.
-An effect size of .2 is generally considered small, .5 medium, and .8 large.
+For EI comparisons, NSSE research has concluded that an effect size of about .1 may be considered small, .3 medium, and .5 large (Rocconi & Gonyea, 2015).
 Comparisons with an effect size of at least .3 in magnitude (before rounding) are highlighted in the Overview (p.
 3).

 Els vary more among students within an institution than between institutions, like many experiences and outcomes in higher education.
 As a result, focusing attention on average scores alone amounts to examining the tip of the iceberg.
 It's equally important to understand how student engagement varies within your institution.
-Score distributions indicate how El scores vary among your students and those in your comparison groups.
-The Report Builder-Institution Version and your Major Field Report (both to be released in the fall) offer valuable perspectives on internal variation and help you investigate your students' engagement
+Score distributions indicate how EI scores vary among your students and those in your comparison groups.
+The Report Builder-Institution Version and your Major Field Report

-How Engagement Indicators are computed
+How Engagement Indicators are Computed